Sadly4343/Platform/README.md

 The game works as a platformer that you progress through the levels to reach the goal and avoid obstacles and enemies with traps throughout the level.
 The game has animations to allow the player to view the different movements of items and enemies as well as the player animations as well.

+How to play the game
+1. Locate the TileRunnerBeta.Zip file and click on it and select Download
+2. Unzip the file to open the full file folder
+3. Open the file and Select the TileRunner Application in the File to Run
+4. Thank you for reading and playing if chosen to do so.
 The purpose for writing this software was that I chose I wanted to delve deeper into an environment with C# and understand how being able to understand the various aspects of OOP programming through Inheritance, Polymorphism, Encapsulation, and Abstraction.
 I believe that this project allowed me to do that and gain a better understanding on how I can connect and create software that is designed for the purpose I want it and progress my learning through these projects.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the game being played and a walkthrough of the code.}